zudello/zudello-knowledge-base/Knowledge Base/getting-started-with-zudello/zudello-glossary.md

 **Default settings**: A section in your profile where you set team-specific preferences like default coding and default team selection.

 **Default team**: The team you see when you log in to Zudello.
-If you work with multiple teams, you can change your default team in your settings.
+If you work with multiple teams, you can change your default team in your Profile settings.

 **Default team settings**: Options that control which team you see when you log in and how documents are processed for that team.